THE WESTERN NORTH CAROLINA HISTORICAL ASSOCIATION PRESENTS:

 ) We do this in period costume with teenage members as teachers.

 2. Appalachian Music - Members who play instruments are encouraged to bring their instruments to meetings and learn traditional Appalachian songs.
-We also are learning to sing with shape-note music, too.
+We also are learning to sing with shaped-note music, too.

 3. Smith-McDowell House - Members learn about the history of the old house and participate in various volunteer opportunities such as operating some of our hands-on tools and machines (like the butter churn, the corn sheller and grinder and washing machine) on Living History Day.
 Our members are also called upon to act as assistants with the Crafty Historian events on 3rd Saturdays and other events.

-5. THJH Association State Contests - There are a variety of categories such as Essays, Artifact Find, Photography, Poetry and Service Project (see below for our awards from 2013 Convention).
+5. THJH Association State Contests - There are a variety of categories such as Essays, Artifact Find, Photography, Poetry, Literature and Art.
+Rules and requirements are designated by the THJHA and detailed information is available in the late fall.

 All Rights Reserved © Copyright, 2010